RNVizion/rnv-brand/BRAND_TYPE.md

 The register of RNVizion's **type system**.
 Machine source: `engine/brand.py` (`TYPE`) — import from there; never hardcode.
 This doc is the human-readable explanation.

-Last locked: 2026-08-15 (rev 1 — created because type had outgrown its section.
+Last locked: 2026-08-15 (rev 2 — **R1 is closed at the source and this register's mono row was wrong.** `engine/brand.py`'s `TYPE` was reshaped from `role -> family` to `role -> {family, weights}` and gained the `mark` role, so `--rnv-font-mark` is emittable for the first time and the five roles below are five roles at the source. **The reshape was forced by this file:** a map of role to family string cannot express "Montserrat *Black*" or F8's weight-axis standard, so both rulings were unenforceable no matter how carefully they were written here.
+Rev 1's mono row said 400/500/600 while the shipped link requested four weights and the site draws 600 and 700 — ruled below rather than routed, because this register is maintained by the project that runs the repo. rev 1 — created because type had outgrown its section.
 Brand Book §3.2 and §3.3 had reached 11,368 characters against §3.1's 1,274, which is a register wearing a section number rather than a summary.
 Four of the last five Brand Book decisions were type decisions, and a parallel register had already formed on its own: the F-series prefixed its